 Pro Tip: Make a bunch of copies of these documents.
 When you organize your application, make more than just the two required for the consular visit.
 You’ll need these documents again when you get to Germany, so save yourself the stress of finding and making copies.

 If you’re worried about the appointment (sometimes called an interview), don’t be!
 It’s quick and painless.
 Come with your documents as neatly organized as possible.
 It’s not a joke that Germans like efficiency.
 A representative from the office will look over your paperwork and make sure it’s all in order.
 Afterwards, you’ll be fingerprinted.
 The consulate will take your passport so that, when your application is approved, they can sticker in your entry visa.
 It will be returned either via post or by pick-up.

 Obtaining your German EU Blue Card

 You’ll only get your physical Blue Card once you’ve entered Germany.
-For information, documents, and processes regarding this part of the application, read Part II of this post here!
+For information, documents, and processes regarding this part of the application, read Applying for a German EU Blue Card, Pt.
+II here!